Comic-Con gets animated with 'Coyote vs. Acme' and 'Bad Girls 2' updates

 The film, based on the graphic novel series by Aaron Blabey, introduces a new crew of animal criminals, the Bad Girls played by Danielle Brooks, Natasha Lyonne and Maria Bakalova.

-Saturday’s biggest presentations at the pop culture extravaganza will be for “Project Hail Mary,” which stars Ryan Gosling on an interstellar mission to save humanity, and for the next series in the “Star Trek” franchise.
+Saturday’s biggest presentations at the pop culture extravaganza will be for “Project Hail Mary,” which stars Ryan Gosling on an interstellar mission to save humanity.
+Fans also got news on a series in the “Star Trek” franchise, including an upcoming episode that will turn the Enterprise crew into puppets.

 “Project Hail Mary" is an adaptation of the book by Martin Weir, whose book “The Martian” was adapted by Ridley Scott in 2015.